MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ![](media/docker4.png)

 Working in the container is almost identical to working with Windows installed on a virtual or physical machine.
-You can run commands such as **ipconfig** to return the IP address of the container, **mkdir** to create a new directory, or **powershell** to start a PowerShell session.
+You can run commands such as `ipconfig` to return the IP address of the container, `mkdir` to create a new directory, or `powershell` to start a PowerShell session.

-Next, make a simple change to the container.
+Make a simple change to the container.
 For example, the following command creates a file that contains the output of ipconfig.

 ```
 ipconfig | c:\ipconfig.txt